KieranWebDev/githubUserSearchApp-vite/README.md

 ## Future Improvements

 In the future, I plan to refactor the code to make it more modular and maintainable.
-I also want to add pagination to the search results and the ability to sort users by different criteria.
+I also want to refactor the dark mode feature so that is meets best practice standards.

 ## Conclusion

 Overall, I had a lot of fun building this GitHub user search app and learned a lot about React and CSS.
 I hope you find it useful and enjoyable to use.
-Feel free to check out the code on GitHub and leave any feedback or suggestions!
+Feel free to check out the code and leave any feedback or suggestions on my [linkedIn](www.linkedin.com/in/kieran-gill)!

 ## Useful resources